abhi3700/work-12/README.md

   <img src="images/work_12_input.png" alt="Work-12 Input" width="" height="">
 </p>

-* There are multiple files with name as random number.
+* There are multiple files generated from DIA Equipment with filename as random number.
-* There are different parameters in the input file
+* The following parameters in the input file are to be extracted:
+	- `LotID`
-	- `wafer id`
+	- `StepID`
-	- `lot id`
+	- `ResultsID`
-	- `step id`
+	- `WaferID`